formlio/forml/docs/workflow/topology.rst

 .. note::
-    Thanks to this runtime-agnostic internal representation of the task graph, ForML can support number of different third-party :doc:`runners <../runner>` simply by converting the DAG on demand from its internal structure to the particular representation of the target runtime.
+    Thanks to this runtime-agnostic internal representation of the task graph, ForML can support number of different third-party :ref:`runners <runner>` simply by converting the DAG on demand from its internal structure to the particular representation of the target runtime.